 The nurses will monitor you for blood clots.

-The sooner you start walking on your own the sooner you can ditch the leg-squeezy things.
-My advice:
+The sooner you start walking and get the blood flowing on your own, the sooner you can ditch the fancy leg cuffs.

 Pain Management in early c section recovery

 For many women, the first 48 hours after c section recovery are the most difficult for pain management.